Verteego/vds-doc/installation.rst

 Installation
 ############

-You'll need to have Ansible running on your local machine to manage the automatic installation process for you.
+You need to have Ansible installed on your local machine to manage the automatic installation process for you.

 **Please note that in the following installation instructions we use 2 placeholders for local directories: VDS_ROOT and SSH_ROOT.
 Just replace them with the correct directories from your system.**